By Amir Roshan

 Lawyers’ strike call

-Some political and lawyers bodies have given a call for protests in GB and across Pakistan for Saturday.
+Some political and lawyers’ bodies have given a call for protests in G-B and across Pakistan on Saturday.

-AWP President Yousuf Mustikhan has given a call for countrywide protest on October 10.
-The party national units have planned protests at Islamabad, Karachi, Hyderabad, Larkana, Sanghar, Multan, Faisalabad, Quetta, Buner, Malakand, Swat and other towns.
+AWP President Yousuf Mustikhan has given a call for a countrywide protest on October 10.
+The party national units have planned protests in Islamabad, Karachi, Hyderabad, Larkana, Sanghar, Multan, Faisalabad, Quetta, Buner, Malakand, Swat and other towns.